 Even after many years of activity, most professionals are still impressed when reading again the basic positional concepts they learned a long time ago.
 These concepts only get clearer with experience and, as Korchnoi once said, “You don’t learn chess, you understand chess”.

-In this article, we are going to give our readers who are trying to improve their play some piece of advice in order to play better in the middle game.
-These tips are not about playing a specific opening or following the certain theoretical path; it’s rather an approach to remember when you are playing.
+In this article, we are going to give our readers who are trying to improve their play some pieces of advice in order to play better in the middle game.
+These tips are not about playing a specific opening or following a certain theoretical path; it’s rather an approach to remembering when you are playing.

 Here are 5 aspects we consider to be most important in the middlegame:

 Trading pieces is one of the key elements in the chess battle.
 By means of exchanges, we achieve our goals – the control of a square, transformation of the pawn structure, control of an open file, and so on.

 Exchanges should be made when you achieve a set goal according to the demands of the position.
 This could be: gaining tempi, eliminating your opponent’s active pieces, creating weaknesses in your opponent’s territory, and so on.
 Obviously, we should avoid trades if these elements are against you.
 For example, avoid a trade that improves one of your opponent’s pieces or a trade that opens a file for his rook.

 In the following diagram, you can see a practical example of how white exchanged a bishop for a knight in order to obtain full control of a square: